 Your dataset should contain examples with:- An

-field with messages in in the conversational format. - A
+inputfield with messages in the conversational format. - A

 Preference-tuning does not support pretokenized datasets.
 Contact us if you need to use them for preference training.